Lisa Hanawalt: Work in television

 The Netflix animated television series BoJack Horseman, which debuted in 2014, is designed by Hanawalt.
 She has been friends with show creator Raphael Bob-Waksberg since high school and previously worked with him on the webcomic Tip Me Over, Pour Me Out.

 In 2019, Netflix released Tuca & Bertie, an adult animated comedy created by Hanawalt, starring Tiffany Haddish and Ali Wong.
 Critics called Tuca & Bertie one of the best new shows of 2019, and the show holds a rating of 100% on the review aggregator Rotten Tomatoes.
 Netflix cancelled the series after its first season, however the show was revived by Adult Swim in 2020.

 In 2019, Hanawalt joined other WGA writers in firing their agents as part of the WGA's stand against the ATA and the practice of packaging.

 Hanawalt appeared on the October 13, 2020, episode of The George Lucas Talk Show with fellow guest Ken Jennings.

 In August 2024, Netflix announced a new adult animated comedy series titled Long Story Short, created, written and executive-produced by Bob-Waksberg, with Hanawalt serving as the supervising producer as well as designing original art for the series.
 The show was released on August 22, 2025.

+In 2026, Hanawalt appeared on the eighth season of the comedy game show Game Changer as a contestant alongside Zac Oyama and Lily Du.